 - possibly the Las Vegas City Jail.

 After you have been processed, you will usually have the right to post bail (assuming you have the funds).
-This option may not be available, however, if you were arrested on suspicion of a serious violent felony.
+Otherwise, you will be taken before a judge within 72 judicial hours for your arraignment (where you are formally charged).

 If you have been arrested in Las Vegas, Nevada, our caring criminal defense and DUI lawyers can help you with police interrogations, bail procedures and Nevada criminal arraignments.